jguadagno/jguadagno.github.io/_presentations/building-a-talk-for-an-event.md

 In this talk, we'll walk through the tips and tricks that I have developed over the years to make my conference talks better.

-This is similar to the [Presentation Preparedness](presentation-preparedness.md) talk.
+This talk is similar to the [Presentation Preparedness](presentation-preparedness.md) talk.